l2beat/l2beat/CONTRIBUTING.md

 If while adding your L2 you find that some of the tokens locked in it are missing from our token list do not worry.

 1. Read the token definition in `packages/config/src/tokens.ts`
+2. Check if the token matches the requirements.
-2. Add your token to the list.
+3. Add your token to the list.
 The order of the tokens should be kept alphabetical.

 ## Contribute research